0BAB1/HOLY_CORE_COURSE/tutorial.md

     assert int(dut.immediate.value) - (1 << 32)  == -42
 ```

-Once again, we'll add oher feature to this a bit later ;)
+Once again, we'll add other features to this a bit later ;)

 ## 1.1.e : Implementing basic control

 Below is an image of what we need to do implement for the control unit.
 Note that the following image contains the logic for the **FULL** controller, for now, we'll focus on implementing the ```lw``` logic.

 ![Controller logic img](./Controller_logic.png)

+> You can find the definitives tables for the HOLY CORE in this [spreadsheet](https://docs.google.com/spreadsheets/d/1qkPa6muBsE1olzJDY9MTXeHVy1XvEswYHMTnvV1bRlU/edit?usp=sharing) for reference.

+### 1.1.e : HDL Code

 First we lay down the only I/Os we need so far for ```lw```: